oswaldderiemaecker/decred-k8s/README.md

 ```

 Use https://192.168.99.100:32110 (note the https) to connect to the DCR Stake Pool site.
+Note: You may have to wait a minute.

 ## Applying changes to your infrastructure